 Wattage: 2400W

-This Sage blender's USP is its extra-quiet credentials, with the company going so far as to patent the technology.
-Sage specialises in this kind of pioneering functionality, and The Super Q lives up to expectations.
+This Sage blender's USP is its extra-quiet credentials, with the brand going so far as to patent the technology.
+Sage specialises in this kind of pioneering functionality, and we felt the Super Q lives up to expectations.

 It has all the makings of a professional-level piece of kit, but has been designed with the home user in mind: simple pre-set functions, an in-built timer, handy tools for scraping down the jug, a personal blending cup attachment and more.
-Most importantly, the blitzing results are excellent.
+Most importantly, we found the blitzing results were excellent.

 Read our full Sage The Super Q blender review.